 Starting here, right now, one is driven to declare the importance of quickly developing our future business leaders to be successful in the space between disciplines and not necessarily to require that they be a master of any one of them.
 It is vital for people in positions of responsibility not to shy away from the areas they don’t understand or are not familiar with, but to get involved and quickly learn to become conductors of new orchestras with different instruments, playing different tunes.
 We cannot follow our way to success on this issue.

 We need leaders like Bernard Looney of BP who is prepared to completely set aside the previous activities of the company and emerge with a new and inspiring view of the future and their role in it.
 Having an oil company reimagine energy is an inspiring example of the transformational thinking that is needed to help us continue life as we knew it, on this planet.

 Using global warming as the call for action, can we reimagine the arrival of a new driver that rises to the top of our agenda of priorities?
 Do we have the leaders who can help us make sense of the issues we need to confront?

 Let’s challenge the business schools and executive educators to quickly teach leaders to be design-thinkers, to embrace big ideas and to get out of their comfort areas in the search for bold new ideas.

 Time to embrace the opportunity

-Climate change is a topic that should exist in any responsible risk management scenario and yet it rarely forces itself on to the top priority list.
+Climate change is a topic that should exist in any responsible risk management scenario, and yet it rarely forces itself on to the top priority list.
 The longer we delay, the more difficult it will become.
-Through COVID-19 we have been handed a great opportunity to make a difference.
+Through COVID-19, we have been handed a great opportunity to make a difference.

-Let’s look at the workplace through a new prism and recognise that each business, no matter how small, has a chance to not only make a significant reduction in their carbon footprint but also to create an improved workplace experience for all.
+Let’s look at the workplace through a new prism and recognise that each business, no matter how small, has a chance to not only make a significant reduction in its carbon footprint but also to create an improved workplace experience for all.